vkantimahanti/TerraformLearning/README.md

 ### Data Sources
-"Data Sources" in terraform are used to get information about resources external to terraform, and use them to set up your terraform resources.
+"Data Sources" in terraform are used to get information about resources which are not created through terraform, this can be achieved using our Get state file code as well.
+This is another approach.

 ### terraform locals or local variables